scrimster/TreeTop/REFACTORING_SUMMARY.md

 - **File size reduction**: 19% reduction in FolderContentsView
 - **Debug code removed**: 30+ print statements eliminated

-The application is now ready for App Store submission with a clean, professional codebase that follows iOS development best practices.
+The application is now ready for App Store submission with a clean, professional codebase.